Are You Being Heard?

 Got questions?
 Let’s connect.

-Check out my CONSULTATIONS page.
-The answers to your public relations and marketing questions are just a click away.
+The answers to your public relations, marketing and event planning questions are just a click away.

 “Dayla Arabella has transformed Emmanuel Music’s PR strategy in the five years that she has been working with us.
 Her knowledge of the Boston media and her incredible contacts have raised Emmanuel Music’s visibility in the very crowded Boston arts / music scene.
 She has arranged special advertising opportunities with both print and on-line media, and interviews with radio hosts that we would not otherwise have had access, thereby extending our relatively modest advertising budget.
 Dayla always delivers!”